Pavan Kumar T V

 What We Got Wrong About Automation

-For years, we've been obsessed with the automation narrative.
-"AI will replace jobs," "machines will do everything," "humans will become obsolete."
-But this framing misses the point entirely.
-The real breakthrough isn't that AI can do human tasks, it's that AI can translate between different domains of human knowledge and capability.
+For years, we've been obsessed with the automation narrative: "AI will replace jobs," "machines will do everything," "humans will become obsolete."
+But that framing misses the point.
+The real breakthrough is that AI can translate between different domains of human knowledge.

 The Translation Paradigm